Hyzual/docker-gitolite-http/README.md

 `/repositories` will contain the git repositories managed by Gitolite.
 If you don't provide them using the volume, two repositories will be created (as with normal Gitolite installation) :

 - `/repositories/gitolite-admin.git/` : the Gitolite administration repository.
 Use it to add SSH access by providing public keys for people in the `keys/` repository.
 You can also create new repositories or add read or write access to people using their key's name.
-See the [Gitolite Documentation](http://gitolite.com/gitolite/gitolite.html#overview) for further information on how to administrate git repositories using Gitolite.
+See the [Gitolite Documentation][gitolite-doc] for further information on how to administrate git repositories using Gitolite.
 - `/repositories/testing.git/` : a test repository.
 Use it to test access to Gitolite with HTTP or SSH by cloning it.
 It's normal if it is empty.

 ## Ports